 The function mkeps is run when the last derivative is nullable, that is the string to be matched is in the language of the regular expression.
 It generates a value for how the last derivative can match the empty string.
+In case of $r^{\{n\}}$ we use the function replicate in order to generate a list of exactly n copies, which is the length of the list we expect in this case.
 The injection function then calculates the corresponding value for each intermediate derivative until a value for the original regular expression is generated.
-Graphically the algorithm by Sulzmann and Lu can be illustrated by the picture in Figure 2 where the path from the left to the right involving derivatives/nullable is the first phase of the algorithm (calculating successive Brzozowski's derivatives) and mkeps/inj, the path from right to left, the second phase.
-The picture above shows the steps required when a regular expression, say r_1 , matches the string [a, b, c].
-The first lexing algorithm by Sulzmann and Lu can be defined as:
+Graphically the algorithm by Sulzmann and Lu can be illustrated by the following picture where the path from the left to the right involving derivatives/nullable is the first phase of the algorithm (calculating successive Brzozowski's derivatives) and mkeps/inj, the path from right to left, the second phase.